Ad Missam for 2 organs (op. 97f, 1993)

 Schott Music ED 21268 / ISMN 979-0-001-17980-5

-This organ work with the movements: "Introitus, Hallelujah, Offertorium, Communio, Ite missa est" is a brilliant addition to the very small repertoire for 2 organs.
-The composer makes extremely skilful and convincing use of both instruments.
-As the level of difficulty of the composition is in the easy to moderately difficult range, this effective work is particularly recommended to all lovers of music for 2 organs.
-The only drawback of this brilliant composition is that it requires 2 instruments with independent pedals.
+This organ work, comprising the movements ‘Introitus, Halleluja, Offertorium, Communio, Ite missa est’, is a splendid addition to the very limited repertoire for two organs.
+The composer employs both instruments with great organistic skill and to great sonic effect.
+As the piece ranges in difficulty from easy to moderately difficult, this impressive work is particularly recommended to all lovers of music for two organs.
+The only drawback to this brilliant composition is that it requires two instruments, each with its own pedalboard.

-The organ composition Ad missam for two players was commissioned by Salzburg Cathedral Music and premiered in February 1994 in Salzburg Cathedral by organists Johannes Strobl and Armin Kircher.
-The Würzburg composer Bertold Hummel (1925-2002) was inspired by the two eastern crossing organs of the Metropolitan Church, which were built in 1991 by the Tyrolean organ builder Johann Pirchner based on the baroque model of the previous instruments.
-A glance at the dispositions - their reproduction in the music edition would have been a useful addition - provides certain practical performance tips: For example, the Gospel and Epistle organs each have 14 stops, divided between Hauptwerk, Nebenwerk and Pedal.
+The organ composition *Ad missam* for two players was commissioned by the Salzburg Cathedral Music Department and was premiered in February 1994 at Salzburg Cathedral by the organists Johannes Strobl and Armin Kircher.
+The Würzburg composer Bertold Hummel (1925–2002) drew inspiration here from the two eastern crossing organs of the Metropolitan Church, which were built in 1991 by the Tyrolean master organ builder Johann Pirchner, modelled on the Baroque design of the previous instruments.
+A glance at the stop lists – the inclusion of these in the score would have been a useful addition – provides certain practical guidance for performance: for instance, the Gospel and Epistle organs each have 14 stops, distributed across the Great, Swell and Pedal divisions.

-When reviewing the dynamic indications (from pp to ff), it becomes clear that the tonal balance of both organs was important to Hummel.
-In the musical text he also calls for "manual change or division" and an obbligato pedal.
-Due to the interlocking and often alternating movement structure, a certain spatial proximity of the players to each other should be guaranteed, which in turn allows for transparent audibility.
-The motorically moving toccata finale "Ite missa est" in particular, with parallel quaver movements and frequent changes of odd bars, is otherwise almost impossible to play synchronously.
-The aforementioned demands on space and instruments undoubtedly mean that suitable performance venues are rare.
-Hummel was probably aware of this problem himself, as there is another version for brass ensemble and timpani in his estate.
+A review of the dynamic markings (from pp to ff) makes it clear that the tonal balance between the two organs was important to Hummel.
+In the musical text, he also specifies ‘manual changes or division’ as well as obbligato pedal.
+Owing to the tightly interwoven and often alternating structural pattern of the movements, a certain spatial proximity between the players should be ensured, which in turn allows for transparent sound projection.
+In particular, the motorically driven, toccata-like finale ‘Ite missa est’, with its parallel eighth-note movements and frequent changes to odd time signatures, would otherwise be almost impossible to perform in synchronisation.
+Undoubtedly, the aforementioned requirements regarding space and instruments mean that suitable performance venues are rather rare.
+Hummel was likely well aware of this problem himself, as his estate contains another version for brass ensemble and timpani.

-The absence of the typical whole-tone fields, cluster chords and dodecaphonic elements found in many similar works of the 20th century is striking and interesting.
-Against this background, Ad missam documents facets of Hummel's solid compositional "craftsmanship".
-The publisher's attractively designed edition is a useful addition to the already rather small repertoire for two organs.
+What is striking and interesting is the absence of the typical whole-tone scales, cluster chords and dodecaphonic elements found in many similar works of the 20th century.
+Against this backdrop, *Ad missam* documents various facets of Hummel’s solid compositional ‘craftsmanship’.
+This edition, attractively designed by the publisher, ingeniously expands the already rather limited repertoire for two organs.

 Jürgen Geiger

-Ad missam for two organs is a work commissioned by Salzburg Cathedral Music for the two crossing organs of Salzburg Cathedral (each with a so-called short pedal).
-The pieces are intended as a kind of organ propers for the celebration of mass, but can just as easily be played in concert.
-For the Hallelujah, Offertorium and Communio movements, chorales and hymns from the Catholic and Protestant hymnbooks are musically adapted.
-In keeping with the spiritual content of the texts, meditative passages alternate with lively, virtuoso sections.
-The offertory and communion are meditations on the hymns "Was uns die Erde Gutes spendet" (Geneva 1543) and "O Jesu" (Hanover 1838).
-The last movement, a virtuoso toccata on the "Ite missa est" from the Missa de angelis (Vat.
-VIII) concludes the work.
+Ad missam for two organs is a work commissioned by the Salzburg Cathedral Music Department for the two crossing organs of Salzburg Cathedral (each with a so-called ‘short pedal’).
+The pieces are intended as a kind of organ proprium for the celebration of Mass, but are equally suitable for concert performance.
+For the Hallelujah, Offertory and Communion movements, chorales and hymns from the Catholic and Protestant hymnals have been set to music.
+In keeping with the spiritual content of the texts, meditative sections alternate with lively, virtuosic passages.
+The Offertory and Communion movements are each meditations on the hymns ‘Was uns die Erde Gutes spendet’ (Geneva 1543) and ‘O Jesu’ (Hanover 1838).
+The final movement, a virtuosic toccata based on the ‘Ite missa est’ from the Missa de angelis (Vat.
+VIII), brings the work to a close .

-The composer's estate contains instrumentation instructions for this work for brass ensemble (trumpets, trombones, flugelhorn, horn, tuba) and timpani.
+The composer’s estate contains orchestration instructions for this work for a brass ensemble (trumpets, trombones, flugelhorn, horn, tuba) and timpani.